luna215/signoz.io/docs/userguide/hostmetrics.md

 :::note
 If SigNoz is installed on **Same VM** as host, you don't need to do this step.
 :::
-Follow the steps in **SigNoz Cloud section** of this <a href = "https://signoz.io/docs/tutorial/opentelemetry-binary-usage-in-virtual-machine/" rel="noopener noreferrer nofollow" target="_blank" >tutorial</a> to get your Otel Collector agent up and running.
+Follow the steps in **Self-Host section** of this <a href = "https://signoz.io/docs/tutorial/opentelemetry-binary-usage-in-virtual-machine/" rel="noopener noreferrer nofollow" target="_blank" >tutorial</a> to get your Otel Collector agent up and running.

 **Step 2** : Download/Copy the hostmetrics json file